 3. Place a lid over the pot, and keep the pot on low heat for around 18 minutes (or until the maize absorbs all the water).

 4. Stir the porridge with a large fork until it becomes crumbly.

 5. Add just one cup of water.
 The water should instantly be absorbed by the porridge, stir again.

 6. Replace the lid and steam the mixture over low heat for about 15 minutes.
 Do not open lid too often, but only once or twice to stir and to make sure that it is not burning.

 7. When the putu pap is ready to serve, stir in the butter.

 When making this African speciality, Chef Sidney says it’s completely normal if a crust forms at the bottom of the pot.
 Additionally, you can make this dish in a very traditional way by cooking it over a fire (but only if you have a cast iron pot)!
 Last but not least, as a porridge, you can easily add other flavors to the putu pap.
 In particular, Chef Sidney likes sitting in a bit of drained sweet corn when it’s just about done cooking!

-You can learn more about this traditional dish during Le Calabash's one-time only Africa trip, but you can also delight in the flavors of African cuisine during Chef Sidney's Zulu-inspired barbecue during his 6-night cooking vacation the Loire Valley, France!
+You can learn more about this traditional dish during our one-time only Africa trip, but you can also delight in the flavors of African cuisine during Chef Sidney’s Zulu-inspired barbecue during his 6-night cooking vacation in the Loire Valley, France!